 Could we even have a list of the best coffee shops in Boston without Pavement?
 Most likely not.
 With eight locations spread across town, Pavement Coffeehouse is a total staple of the Boston coffee scene.
 The popular coffee shop sells more than 10 different varieties of coffee all crafted at their Brighton location.
 Pavement’s shops are also a great place for settling in and doing some work for a couple of hours, while enjoying a cup of coffee and one of their excellent bagels, which are a total Pavement must.
 Oh, and if you’re more of a tea drinker, Pavement also has plenty to offer.

 Come for the coffee, stay for the waffles–Seriously, you should try them.
-This tiny coffee shop sells some of the best waffles in the whole of Mass and has some pretty amazing seasonal flavors like apple cider waffle (currently in season).
-Plus, if you feel like dropping by after dark, Curio turns into a neat little Wine Bar perfect for unwinding after a long day.
+This tiny coffee shop sells some of the best waffles in the whole of Mass and has some pretty amazing seasonal flavors like apple cider waffles.

-Enjoy a cup of freshly-roasted coffee at George Howell’s European-inspired café in Downtown Crossing.
-The beautiful coffee shop is currently open and welcoming anyone who wishes to stay for a while and work.
-The shop’s espresso bar has plenty on offer with quick-serve coffee, espresso beverages, coffee tasting flights, classes, and some excellent seasonal concoctions.
+Enjoy a cup of freshly-roasted coffee at George Howell’s European-inspired café in one of their three locations.
+The shop’s espresso bar has plenty on offer with quick-serve coffee, espresso beverages, coffee-tasting flights, classes, and some excellent seasonal concoctions.
 Their current season flavor is Pumpkin Chai Latte–totally Fall appropriate!
-George Howell has a few other locations spread across Boston including one at the Boston Public Market and one in Newtonville.

 5. Ogawa Coffee, Downtown Crossing

 First established in Kyoto, Japan back in 1952, this Japanese coffee shop in Downtown Crossing serves some unique java flights and incredible-looking Asian bites.
-Among Ogawa’s menu options, you’ll find a nitrogen-infused cold brew, Vietnamese iced coffee, a Houjicha latte made with houjicha powder–created with roasted green tea leaves–and more than ten tea kinds.
+Among Ogawa’s menu options, you’ll find a nitrogen-infused cold brew, Vietnamese iced coffee, a Hojicha latte made with hojicha powder–created with roasted green tea leaves–and more than ten tea kinds.

 8. Trident Booksellers & Café, Back Bay